DeltaLabo/rsim/README.md

 > This section will be removed after development is complete.

 - At first the XIAO ESP32 could be programmed by following the guide linked in the setup section.
 However, it now throws `Failed uploading: uploading error: exit status 2` whenever *any* code is uploaded.
+The problem is not related to the USB-C cable.
 - The audio input from the mic was succesfully read via I2S and plotted.

 ### To-do